Bull of Heaven (band): Discography

-Bull of Heaven have put of hundreds of releases in their discography.
-Before Count's death in 2016, they mainly focused on a progressively numbered series of works.
+Bull of Heaven have hundreds of releases in their discography.
+Before Counts' death in 2016, they mainly focused on a progressively numbered series of works.
 In 2013, they put out the non-numbered Latin series, which consisted of drone/noise pieces mingled with numerous jam sessions with multiple musicians, notably which many were used and stitched together in the 83-minute psych rock track 299: Self-Traitor, I Do Bring The Spider Love.
 In 2018, Keener resumed the Bull of Heaven project and abandoned the conventional numbered system.